Laser's cool website :)

 However, where most posts fall short is to show and explain how the concept can be meaningfully applied.
 There is the excellent infrastructure repository by the original inventor, however that one isn’t documented in such a depth that the inner workings immediately become clear with regards to how a NixOS configuration is actually built from such a setup.
 In this (series of) blog post(s), I’ll build not only one, but two repositories using this approach – one that holds a very simple package, a NixOS module that goes along with it plus a devshell that makes use of the program in that package, and another one that holds NixOS configurations that make use of that module.

 I prefer to split machine configurations from modules and packages as these are two seperate aspects in my opinion.
 It makes reuse of modules and packages easier.
+If you’re only interested in managing your NixOS configurations and don’t have any modules or packages of your own, this part might not interest you too much.

 Initializing the project